 Kosart Studios began as Kosart Effects in 2002, when J. Anthony Kosar was just 16 years old, with the creation of his first foam-latex prosthetic, the ‘Zombie.’
 Even at that early age, Anthony believed in branding himself.
 Though he had spent his early Jr. High and High school years studying art, winning art competitions, and doing school theater make-up and his own Halloween make-ups, he always believed that it was the creation of his first prosthetic that was actually the start of his Special FX Make-Up career.
-So, with a lot of determination and with no formal training and none of today’s web-based resources, young Anthony taught himself sculpture and special FX make-up through trial-and-error and through on-the-job experiences, often incorporating his learning from his other art forms.
+So, with a lot of determination and with no formal training nor any of today’s web-based resources, young Anthony taught himself sculpture and special FX make-up through trial-and-error and through on-the-job experiences, often incorporating his learning from his other art forms.

 Since his last two years in High School, Kosar grew his business taking on commercial projects, independent movies, local theater productions, and traditional and digital paintings and illustrations for various clients.
 All the while he had been working out of the basement, garage, and anywhere else he could find the space.
 After years of business, Kosart Studios became an official LLC in 2008, and in April 2011, Anthony opened the doors to his first commercial facility, his very own studio and gallery in Westmont, IL, and finally had the appropriate space to work on his many different large-scale projects of many media.